tatus9/pezin/examples/multi-language-setup.md

 # Multi-Language Version Management Examples

-This document demonstrates how to configure Pumper for different programming languages and project types.
+This document demonstrates how to configure Pezin for different programming languages and project types.

 ## Example 1: Python Project (Zero-Config)